charantek1styearbtech/HANGMAN_GAME_UPTOLEVEL_1/README.md

 ## Features

 - User-friendly interface.
-- Randomly generates a word for the player to guess.
+- Randomly Generates a word for the player to guess.
 - Displays the hangman visual as the player makes incorrect guesses.
 - Tracks the player's progress and displays the correct guesses.
 - Provides feedback on the player's success or failure.
+- Its up to only level 1.
+- More Levels coming soon

 ## Requirements